 A Continue to promote the inclusion of equity as a weighing factor in the selection of local and regional transportation projects.
 Currently, Durham-Chapel Hill-Carrboro Metropolitan Planning Organization is working on including equity in its prioritization process.
-In the past, there was a mismatch for projects that prioritize equity versus other components like safety.

 B Prioritize inclusion of persons with disabilities to inform accessibility needs in transportation infrastructure and service design.
 Assess the opportunities for residents with disabilities to participate in advisory group roles or as members of the Transportation Advisory Board (TAB).
 Ensure that all transportation infrastructure decisions include people with disabilities as meaningful advisors, not as tokenized individuals.